 The Judgment orders the stipulating parties to comply with all terms of the Stipulation.
 As specified in the Judgment and as outlined in the Monitoring Program for the Northern Cities Management Area (Todd Groundwater, Inc. [Todd], 2008; NCMA Monitoring Program), the NCMA agencies are to conduct groundwater monitoring of wells in the NCMA.
-In accordance with requirements of the Judgment, the NCMA agencies collect and analyze data pertinent to water supply and demand, including:
+In accordance with requirements of the Judgment, the agencies comprising the NCMA group collect and analyze data pertinent to water supply and demand, including: